 On the other hand, lifetime licenses must be purchased by filing a form, and you must submit your request in person (but can get details online).

 Tips for Getting Your Hunting Licenses in Oklahoma

 - Fines for hunting in the state of Oklahoma without a license begin at $250 and can even include jail time, so there is absolutely no reason not to pay the small license fee.

 - License fees go to support the Oklahoma Department of Wildlife Conservation, an entity that receives no other state tax funding.

 - Residents under 16 and non-residents under 14 are exempt from needing an Oklahoma hunting license.

-- Special licenses are available for Blue River Public Fishing & Hunting Area, Honobia Creek Wildlife Management Area and the Three Rivers Wildlife Management Area.
+- Special licenses are available and required for Blue River Public Fishing & Hunting Area, Honobia Creek Wildlife Management Area, and the Three Rivers Wildlife Management Area.